 The charter of the Audit Committee is attached as Schedule "B" to this AIF.

 Composition of the Audit Committee and Independence

-The Audit Committee is comprised of Peter Meredith (Chair), William Hayden and Martie Janse van Rensburg, each of whom is "independent" within the meaning of NI 52-110.
+The Audit Committee is comprised of Martie Janse van Rensburg (Chair), Peter Meredith and Delphine Traoré, each of whom is "independent" within the meaning of NI 52-110.

 Relevant Education and Experience